yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 ####  Casual vs Rated

-Next, you’ll tab to a **radio button** asking whether this game is:
+Next, you’ll tab to another **drop down list** asking whether this game is:

 * **Casual:** The result does **not affect your rating**
 * **Rated:** The game will **affect your Lichess rating**, depending on the result